 If Q is the angle made by a plane p passing through the normal n and the plane p2 corresponding to the maximum principal curvature, and if R2 is the maximum radius of curvature and R1 the minimum radius of curvature, then the radius of curvature R in the direction of the plane p can be found with Euler's formula:

-Two combinations of the principal curvatures are of particular interest — the half sum of the two principal curvatures and their product.
+interest the half sum of the two principal curvatures and

 The mean curvature is particularly important since, of all the surfaces delimited by the same closed curve, those whose mean curvature is zero (Rm = 0) are the surfaces with the smallest area.

-Instead, the Gaussian curvature at a point P is such that:
+Instead, the Gaussian curvature at a point P is

 Given a surface s, consider a normal plane section through a certain point P (see the green plane in the following illustration and the red curve).
 Then consider the blue plane containing the direction v on the surface.
 The blue curve is the intersection of the blue plane defined by vector t and direction v in the tangent plane.
 Let its radius of curvature be R'.
 The red curve is the intersection of the surface with the normal plane defined by the normal n and the direction v.
 Let its radius of curvature be R.